What Is Data Migration? Types, Strategy, and Best Practices

 What is data migration?

-Migration projects often deal with a mix of:
+Migration projects often deal with a mix of data types, each with its own complexity:

 - Structured data: Relational databases like MySQL, PostgreSQL, and spreadsheets.